chesslablab/spablab/CONTRIBUTING.md

 # ChesslaBlab
 ## Open Source Community

-The game of chess involves quite a few different aspects of software development, which makes it a perfect topic for learning full-stack web development as well as for playing around with machine learning libraries.
+Chess is a perfect topic for learning full-stack web development as well as for playing around with machine learning libraries.
 A bunch of public chess repos ranging from React and JavaScript to PHP are available on the ChesslaBlab community on GitHub.

 ### Contributing guidelines